-Phywe instructional computer
+PHYWE instructional computer

 UvA Computer Museum catalogue nr 01.44

-The upper picture shows the front panel (width 165 cm) of the 'PHYWE program-controlled computer' (about 1968), a complete computer with 8 6-bit memory words, 8 instructions, a 1-bit processor and a complement of registers.
+This is the front panel (width 165 cm) of our PHYWE Program-Controlled Computer (about 1968), a complete computer with 8 6-bit memory words, 8 instructions, a 1-bit processor and a complement of registers.

 The system clock runs at about 3 steps per second; a program can also be stepped through manually.
 A lot of small incandescant lamps show what is happening.

-Programs are entered by means of a set of 6 push buttons (lower middle part of the panel).
+Programs are entered by means of a set of 6 push-buttons (lower middle part of the panel).

-This computer was donated by Mr. L. van Stratum, Eindhoven, The Netherlands.
+The PHYWE computer, originally used at the Philips Bedrijfsschool, was donated by Mr. L. van Stratum, Eindhoven, The Netherlands.

-**) This piece of information was provided by Jens Kirchhoff, Göttingen.
+¹) This piece of information was provided by Jens Kirchhoff, Göttingen.

 CM_homepage